Labor Cost Calculators and QuickBooks

-How Labor Cost Calculator Results Can Change Your Estimates
+How Our Labor Cost Calculator Results Can Change Your Estimates

 …… and your QuickBooks & Enterprise Job Cost Reports

-You can also use your results to summarize and average your results based upon employee positions or by department (useful for estimating, when you don’t which specific employees you’ll be assigning to a job).
+You can also use your results to summarize and average your results based on employee positions or by department (useful for estimating when you don’t know in advance which specific employees you’ll be assigning to a job).

-Whether you add labor-burden calculations to your existing QuickBooks or Enterprise job-cost data or you just want to know your fully-burdened employee labor cost, you can have the answers at your fingertips when it’s time to figure out future job cost and pricing estimates.
+Whether you add labor-burden calculations to your existing QuickBooks Desktop or QuickBooks Enterprise job cost data, or you just want to know your fully-burdened employee labor cost, you can have the answers at your fingertips when it’s time to figure out future job cost and pricing estimates.